-92 Martin Gelter, Why do Shareholder Derivative Suits Remain Rare in Continental Europe?, 37 BROOKLYN J. INT'L L. 843 (2012); André E. Schwartz & Mariana Pargendler, O Perfil do Contencioso Societário Brasileiro: A Predominância de Ações Anulatórias de Deliberação Assemblear Relativamente a Ações Indenizatórias [The Profile of the Brazilian System of Corporate Regulation: The Predominance of Claims for Annulment of Shareholder Meetings over Damages Claims], 2021 REVISTA DE DIREITO DAS SOCIEDADES E DOS VALORES MOBILIÁRIOS 443.
+93 Martin Gelter, Why do Shareholder Derivative Suits Remain Rare in Continental Europe?, 37 BROOKLYN J. INT'L L. 843 (2012); André E. Schwartz & Mariana Pargendler, O Perfil do Contencioso Societário Brasileiro: A Predominância de Ações Anulatórias de Deliberação Assemblear Relativamente a Ações Indenizatórias [The Profile of the Brazilian System of Corporate Regulation: The Predominance of Claims for Annulment of Shareholder Meetings over Damages Claims], 2021 REVISTA DE DIREITO DAS SOCIEDADES E DOS VALORES MOBILIÁRIOS 443.

-filed by the company in an arbitration against its controlling shareholders.93 The arbitration was settled in December 2022 for R\$543 million.94
+filed by the company in an arbitration against its controlling shareholders.94 The arbitration was settled in December 2022 for R\$543 million.95

 Investors may also sue under securities laws for losses suffered due to disclosure of false or misleading information by public companies implicated in CS-led bribery.
 Such lawsuits are common in the United States.
 While many of them are dismissed, the risks can be substantial.
 Brazil's state-controlled oil giant Petrobras agreed to settle a securities lawsuit for nearly US\$3 billion, the fifth largest settlement in U.S. history, for failing to disclose the company's corruption schemes when raising billions of dollars from U.S. investors in 2010.
 In other jurisdictions, substantive and procedural obstacles make securities lawsuits rarer than in the United States.
-In Brazil, even the existence of company liability for securities fraud remains highly controversial, with some commentators arguing that securities liability is restricted to directors and officers under the Corporations Law.
+In Brazil, even the existence of company liability for securities fraud remains highly controversial, with some commentators arguing that the Corporations Law restricts securities liability is restricted to directors and officers.
+Securities are sufficiently described to directors and officers.

 The deterrent effects of securities lawsuits are unclear, not only because of known difficulties of organizational liability, enforcement, and insurance, but also because greater boilerplate disclosure can substantially reduce the risk of liability for securities fraud.
-For instance, following Car Wash, Petrobras now specifically identifies the "heightened" risk of bribery or corruption or its operations as a risk factor in its Annual Report.98
+For instance, following Car Wash, Petrobras now specifically identifies the "heightened" risk of bribery or corruption or its operations as a risk factor in its Annual Report.99